 Just how polite are the French?

 Common sense will get you quite far when it comes to politeness in France, but French culture isn’t always straightforward.
-There are some subtle differences in how to interact with the French.
+There are some subtle differences in how to interact with the French and a few French etiquette rules.

 But let’s start with what we know.